Published on June 30th, 2016 by David Cavins

 Let us know of any issues you find in the support forums and/or on our development tracker.

-BuddyPress 2.4.0 Beta 2 is available for testing.
-Please download the 2.4.0-beta2 zip or get a copy via our Subversion repository.
-If you are a plugin or theme developer, or are running a BuddyPress powered site with a development environment available, we’d love to have your help with testing.
+BuddyPress 2.6.0 Beta 1 is available for testing.
+You can download the 2.6.0-beta1 zip or get a copy via our Subversion repository.
+We’d love to have your feedback and testing help.

-A detailed changelog will be part of our official release notes, but until then, here’s a rundown of some of our favourite changes.
-(Check out this report on Trac for a more detailed view.)
+A detailed changelog will be part of our official release notes, but, until then, here’s a tasty list of some of our favorite changes.
+(Check out this report on Trac for the full list.)

 - Continued coverage of inline code documentation, actions, & filters.